 We provide security services to help ensure the safety of all employees while they are on Company business.
 Due to increased security risks that are inherent in senior executive positions, we provide the named executive officers with residential security monitoring and personal security as needed.
 The Company's security policy and the Committee require that the CEO use the Company aircraft for all business and personal travel.
 On a very limited basis, other named executive officers have access to Company aircraft for personal use subject to reimbursement at first class rates.
 The Company also provides leased cars, club memberships and financial planning for executives.
 These are long-standing perquisites which we believe are similar to those generally provided to executives at other similarly-sized companies.
-Executives also may receive tickets for theater or sporting events.
+Named executive officers and other employees may receive Company tickets for sporting or other local events.
 The Committee reviews these perquisites annually.
-Total perquisite costs and related information appear in the Summary Compensation Table at page 26 below.
+Total perquisite costs and related information appear in the Summary Compensation Table at page 27 below.
+The Company does not provide any reimbursement for taxes on perquisites provided to its named executive officers.